Artificial Intelligence for Scientific Research: Authentic Research Education Framework: Summary and conclusion

-We can clearly see from the information given in the manuscript that experience in the AIfSR group gives students an opportunity to meaningfully participate in all such activities, on top of working with novel questions.
+From the information given in the manuscript, a reader can see that experience in the AIfSR group gives students an opportunity to meaningfully participate in all "process of science" activities listed in table \ref{tab:Definition} such as student-generated questions, hypothesis formulation, experimental design, data collection, data analysis, and presentation/publication.
+Students participate in all these activities while working with novel questions.